edsu/pymarc/README.md

 Support
 -------

-The pymarc developers encourage you to join the pymarc Google Group if you need help.
-The group can be found at http://groups.google.com/group/pymarc Also, please feel free to use [issue tracking](https://github.com/edsu/pymarc/issues) on Github to to submit feature requests or bug reports.
+The pymarc developers encourage you to join the [pymarc Google Group](http://groups.google.com/group/pymarc) if you need help.
+Also, please feel free to use [issue tracking](https://github.com/edsu/pymarc/issues) on Github to to submit feature requests or bug reports.

 Contributions
 -------------